sx5640/wdi-march-2016/11-intro-to-rails/README.md

 Today we take a first look at Rails.

 ## Agenda
-After this lesson, you will know:
+After this lesson, you will have seen:

   * Rails
   * MVC